yimewang/Exercise-01b-Twine-Project/README.md

 Exercise for MSCH-C220

-A demonstration of this exercise is available at [https://youtu.be/HH3K50PZq5c](https://youtu.be/HH3K50PZq5c).
+A demonstration of this exercise is available at [https://youtu.be/yk6IIrzJfVA](https://youtu.be/yk6IIrzJfVA) (24 minutes).

 This exercise is an opportunity for you to create your first project in Twine, the open-source tool for creating non-linear interactive stories (interactive fiction).
-You should have installed [Twine 2.5.1](http://twinery.org/)  as part of your last exercise; if not, please do so now.
+You should have installed [Twine 2.6.0](http://twinery.org/)  as part of your last exercise; if not, please do so now.

 The expectations for this exercise are that you will